Gert Fröbe: Career

 Fröbe made several appearances in all-star casts in the 1960s, including the films The Longest Day (1962), Those Magnificent Men in Their Flying Machines (1965), Is Paris Burning?
 (1966),Triple Cross (1966), Chitty Chitty Bang Bang (1968), and Monte Carlo or Bust (1969).

 During the 1980s, Fröbe was a spokesman in Mercedes Benz W123 commercials, helping to promote the coupé and the sedan.

-Death
+Later life and death

-Fröbe died in Munich in September 1988 at age 75 from a heart attack.
+Fröbe had surgery for cancer in 1986 but continued to make limited television appearances.
+He was due to head the jury at the 38th Berlin International Film Festival in February 1988 but pulled out due to illness.
+He died in Munich on 5 September 1988 at age 75 from a heart attack.
 He was buried at the Waldfriedhof cemetery in Icking.